astromechza/spiro/README.md

 - 'lower': convert string to lower case
 - 'now': return current time object (time.Time)

-The spec file should be in JSON form and will be passed to each template invocation.
+The spec file should be in JSON or Yaml form and will be passed to each template invocation.

 ### Basic example of features: